Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Result and Discussion

-We then compare the JWST galaxies with the $0\lesssim z\lesssim3$ galaxies.
-The small red circles and the small red double circle in Figure \ref{fig:nep} represent the properties of each JWST galaxy at $4\lesssim z\lesssim 6$ and $7\lesssim z\lesssim9$, respectively.
-The large red circles and the large red double circles denote median and 16th-84th percentiles of the properties of the JWST galaxies at $4\lesssim z\lesssim 6$ and $7\lesssim z\lesssim9$, respectively.
-We find that the median $n_{\rm e}$ values of the JWST galaxies at $4\lesssim z\lesssim 6$ and $7\lesssim z\lesssim9$ are $\sim300$ and $\sim1000$ cm$^{-3}$, respectively, which are significantly higher than those of the lower-$z$ galaxies at a given $M_{*}$ and SFR.
-We emphasize that the median $n_{\rm e}$ values of the JWST galaxies are still higher than those of the galaxies with similar sSFRs to the JWST galaxies.
+Figure \ref{fig:nep} presents $n_{\rm e}$--$M_{*}$ (left), --SFR (center), and --sSFR (right) relations.
+The small red circles and the small red double circle in Figure \ref{fig:nep} represent the properties of each JWST galaxy at \tcra{$z\sim4$--6} and \tcra{$z\sim7$--9}, respectively.
+The large red circles and the large red double circles denote median and 16th-84th percentiles of the properties of the JWST galaxies at \tcra{$z\sim4$--6} and \tcra{$z\sim7$--9}, respectively.
+We find that the median $n_{\rm e}$ values of the JWST galaxies at \tcra{$z\sim4$--6} and \tcra{$z\sim7$--9} are $\sim300$ and $\sim1000$ cm$^{-3}$, respectively.